Self-Insurance

 Individual – Filing Requirements

-• Do not include your homestead or place of residence, since they cannot be levied upon in the event of a motor vehicle crash loss.
+• Do not include your homestead or place of residence since they cannot be levied upon in the event of a motor vehicle crash loss.

 • If you include real estate property, it will be necessary to furnish your current tax receipt issued by your local Tax Assessor’s office, which will indicate the value of the property.

-A certificate of self-insurance as per section 324.171, F.S., only covers vehicles that are owned or leased (under a lease-purchase agreement) by the name(s) listed on the certificate.
-Any other use of this certificate, such as extending coverage to vehicles that are not owned or leased (under a lease-purchase agreement) by the self-insurer, may subject them to penalties under the Florida Insurance Code for unauthorized insurance practices.
+A certificate of self-insurance as per section 324.171, F.S., only covers vehicles that are registered or leased (under a lease-purchase agreement) by the name(s) listed on the certificate.
+Any other use of this certificate, such as extending coverage to vehicles that are not registered or leased (under a lease-purchase agreement) by the self-insurer, may subject them to penalties under the Florida Insurance Code for unauthorized insurance practices.

-4. A certificate of self-insurance is valid for a period of one year from the effective date of the certificate.
+6. A certificate of self-insurance is valid for a period of one year from the effective date of the certificate.